Obama, at prayer event, calls Dalai Lama 'good friend'

 Both figures were at an annual prayer breakfast in Washington where Obama spoke about the importance of religious freedom.
 The Dalai Lama was in the audience at a table in the front row across from the president along with senior Obama adviser Valerie Jarrett, a signal of White House support.

 Obama nodded and smiled at the Dalai Lama, waving after clasping his hands to greet the spiritual leader as the event began.
-Organizers also recognized the monk, prompting applause.
+Organizers also recognised the monk, prompting applause.

-The exchange may still rile China, which bristles at politicians meeting with the Dalai Lama.
-After the breakfast event was announced, Beijing said it opposed any country meeting with him under any circumstances.
-[ID:nL4N0VC39N]

 Before the event, an English-language commentary issued by the state-run Xinhua news agency, which while not a formal statement offers a reflection of Beijing’s thinking, warned against any encounter.